ykl1993/cdn/intl.en-US/User Guide/Domain Names/HTTPS Acceleration/HTTPS Secure Acceleration.md

 -   Encrypt important information during transmission, avoiding attack-caused information leaking, such as session ID or cookies.
 -   Perform the data integrity during transimission, preventing man-in-the-middle attack \(MITM\), such as DNS or contents being hijacked by third party.

-Alibaba Cloud CDN provides HTTPS Security acceleration.
+Alibaba Cloud CDN provides HTTPS Secure acceleration.
 When you have uploaded certificate and secret keys after enabling HTTPS, so that you can check, disable, enable and edit the certificate.

 **Note:** [Submit a ticket](https://workorder-intl.console.aliyun.com) if you need SNI back-to-origin.